Keeping secure practical steps for any business

 Considerations need to keep in mind whenever your Company upgrades or purchases new IT equipment: –

-- Set a budget: Your company should have a set annual budget in place to fund IT upgrades for both employees and the business itself.
-Most technology can and does ‘last’ a long time, but in many cases technology grows faster than its lifespan.
-So it is important to keep your IT systems up-to-date and equipped to cope with the latest security threats.
+- Set a budget: Set an annual budget to fund IT upgrades, for both employees and the business itself.
+Most technology nowadays last a long time, but in many cases technology grows faster than its lifespan.
+So, it is important to keep your IT systems up-to-date and equipped to cope with the latest security threats.

-- Align equipment purchases with security requirements: Define the specific needs of the business and how technology can help you achieve them and in particular, the changing requirements you may have with regards to security.
-Ensure that any new purchases delivers against your specified requirements.
+- Align equipment purchases with security requirements: Define the specific needs of the business and how technology can help you achieve them and, the changing requirements you may have with regards to security.
+Ensure that any new purchases deliver against your specified requirements.

 - Purchase equipment via your IT provider: Avoid buying the ‘latest tech’ just because it’s new and stylish.
-Ask your IT provider as they can help you to decide what is best for your company as well as advising on the technical specification needed.
+Ask your IT provider because they can help you to decide what is best for your company and advise on the technical specification needed.
 They have the knowledge and experience to know what is most suitable to meet your needs.

 WINDOWS 10 TOP TIP